Parnelli Jones: Driving career

 Born in Texarkana, Arkansas, Jones' family moved to Torrance, California, where he grew up (and lived in nearby Rolling Hills).
 He was nicknamed Parnelli by his boyhood friend Billy Calder, who hoped that the Jones family would not discover their son was racing cars as a 17-year-old minor.
 Jones participated in his first race in a jalopy race at Carrell Speedway in Gardena, California.
 He developed his racing skills by racing in many different classes in the 1950s, including 15 stock car racing wins in the NASCAR Pacific Coast Late Model Series.

-His first major championship was the Midwest region Sprint car title in 1960.
+Jones' first major championship was the Midwest region Sprint car title in 1960.
 The title caught the attention of promoter J. C. Agajanian, who became his sponsor.
 He began racing at Indianapolis in 1961.

 Jones was named the 1961 Indianapolis 500 Rookie of the Year, an honor that he shared with Bobby Marshman.
 Jones led early in the race and ran among the leaders until being hit in the face with a stone, bloodying his face, blurring his vision and slowing him to a 12th-place finish.

-In 1962, he was the first driver to qualify over 150 mph at the Indianapolis 500, winning the pole position at a speed of 150.370 mi/h.
+In 1962, Jones was the first driver to qualify over 150 mph at the Indianapolis 500, winning the pole position at a speed of 150.370 mi/h.
 Jones dominated the first two-thirds of the race until a brake line failure slowed him, and he settled for a seventh-place finish.

 Jones drives the car he drove in the Indianapolis 500 from 1961 through 1964 around the Indianapolis Motor Speedway track in 2012.

-In the 1963 Indianapolis 500, he started on the pole.
+In the 1963 Indianapolis 500, Jones started on the pole.
 This was the year the controversial Lotus-Ford rear-engined cars made their first appearance, and had ruffled the Indianapolis establishment.
 Before the race, the chief steward, Harlan Fengler, told the teams that he would black-flag any cars that leaked oil on the track, warning, "Don't believe me, just try me."